todogroup/.github/profile/README.md

 ## 📝 Discover the TODO resources and initiatives

-TODO resources are open to everyone and available at [TODO Group GitHub repo](https://github.com/todogroup) under CC-BY 4.0 Licence.
+TODO resources are open to everyone and available at [TODO Group GitHub repo](https://github.com/todogroup) under Creative Commons Attribution 4.0 International Licence (non-code contirbutions) or Apache License, Version 2.0 (code contirbutions).
 We encourage people to share their knowledge and help to grow this community by adding their contributions to the different TODO initiatives such as:

 **💬 Network**

 Connect with experienced OSPO professionals and industry supporters across sectors.
 Choose the best format that better fits your needs!

-* [OSPOlogy: Community Meetings](https://github.com/todogroup/ospology/tree/main/meetings): monthly community meetings with a defined agenda, featured speakers, and informal face-to-face discussions.
+* [OSPOlogy Webinars](https://github.com/todogroup/ospology/tree/main/meetings): monthly community meetings with a defined agenda, featured speakers, and informal face-to-face discussions.
 * [OSPO Discussions](https://github.com/todogroup/ospology/discussions): general OSPO threads proposed by the community
-* [Slack Conversations](https://slack.todogroup.org/): real-time conversations to connect with peers in the OSPO community
+* [Real-time Chat Conversations](https://slack.todogroup.org/): real-time conversations to connect with peers in the OSPO community

 **✏️ Training**